 Master of Architecture: 3.5-year 99 Credit Degree Track

-This M.Arch degree track is designed for applicants who hold undergraduate bachelor's degrees in disciplines other than architecture, without a pre-professional degree in Architecture.
+This M.Arch degree track is designed for applicants who hold undergraduate bachelor's degrees in disciplines other than architecture or architectural technology, without a pre-professional degree in architecture or architectural technology.

 Portfolio Requirements for the 3.5-year 99 Credit Degree Track

 Applicants must submit a digital portfolio of creative work—not exceeding 30 pages in PDF format, with a maximum file size 50MB.
 The purpose of the portfolio is to allow evaluators to gauge the applicant's potential for architectural design.
 Show us what you are good at and what you are passionate about.
 Applicants may include in the portfolio samples of art and/or design-related work such as drawings, painting, sculpture, photography, graphic design, or still reproductions, as well as links to video and/or audio recordings of creative work which may include, performance, animation, etc. Please identify each piece with a date, title, medium, and a brief explanation of the artwork and its context—academic project, work-related project, independent work, or research.
 For any team or collaborative projects, please identify all participants and highlight your own contributions.

 For Both 60 Credit and 99 Credit Tracks